The Ultimate Guide on How to Get an Apostille Done in New York City

 The secret is: go to the back of the building.

-There, you can simply dash through a second check point with no waiting time at all.
-Don't ask us why the court won't tell people about this second entry.
-A simple banner telling people about the second door would save literally hundreds if not thousands of hours wasted in line at this court.
-But, we never saw such banner by the main entrance.
-So, make sure you pick the right entrance at the building.
+There, you can simply dash through a second checkpoint with no waiting time at all.
+Don’t ask why the court won’t tell people about this second entry.
+A simple banner telling people about the second door would save hundreds if not thousands of hours wasted in line at this court.
+But, we never saw such a banner by the main entrance.
+So, make sure you pick the right entrance to the building.

 (click on the picture to enlarge)

 Once inside the building, take the elevator or stairs to the basement.
 Once there, go to “Room 161” and take the left line.